-The Company increased its valuation allowance by the income tax benefit for the period to result in no net income tax provision for the six-month period ended June 30, 2004.
+The Company increased its valuation allowance against the net deferred tax asset by the income tax benefit for the 2004 periods presented.
+The result is a net income tax provision of zero for the three- and nine-month periods ended September 30, 2004.
 In the 2003 period, an income tax benefit of \$3.4 million was recorded.
 The income tax benefit in the prior period was primarily the result of the resolution of certain IRS examinations of tax returns filed by MFN prior to the MFN Merger.
 The resulting tax benefit of \$4.9 million was offset in part by an income tax provision of \$1.5 million.